vana-com/vana-private-old/README.md

 3. Choose your setup:

    a.
 For running a node without a validator:

+   Edit the `.env` file to set the `USE_VALIDATOR` variable to `false`.
+It is recommended to use `GETH_SYNCMODE=snap` and to update the Prysm variables to match, per the comments in the `.env.example` file.
+Then run the following commands:
    ```bash
    docker compose --profile init --profile node up -d
    ```